- humanize (v.)

 - 1831, from humbug + -ery.

 - humdinger (n.)

-- 1905, American English, originally used of beautiful women; probably from dinger, early 19c. slang word for anything superlative; also see hummer.
+- 1883, American English, probably from dinger, an early 19c. slang word for anything superlative; also see hummer.

 - humdrum (adj.)

 - "routine, monotonous, dull, commonplace," 1550s, probably a reduplication of hum.
 As a noun, "monotony, tediousness," from 1727; earlier it meant "dull person" (1590s).

 - humeral (adj.)